dat-ecosystem/dat/docs/dat-stable-alpha.md

 Certain datasets are simply too large to share, so we also expect to work on a distributed computation layer on top of dat in the future (similar to the [ESGF](http://esgf.org/) project).

-You can help us discuss these high level ideas on [this issue](https://github.com/datproject/discussions/issues/1).
+You can help us discuss these high level future ideas on [this issue](https://github.com/datproject/discussions/issues/1).